Are you ready for change?

 Do you want to be seen as someone who overcame adversity, do you want to be like Victor Frankl who survived concentration camp, or Nelson Mandela who was imprisoned for years but still found a positive mindset?
 This may seem impossible but your legacy can be a good motivator.
 Think about it.
 How do you want to be remembered by your family, friends and those who loved you?
 Or perhaps even those who did not love you?

 On the note of family perhaps you have children that you want to do this for?
-You want to set an example, you want to change the script in your family of poor mental health or dysfunction.
+You want to set an example, you want to change the script in your family of poor mental health, dysfunction or repetitive unhealthy behaviours.

 All of this might seem quite challenging but we do need a good reason to change because essentially the brain resists change at all times.

-Throughout this book you might hear me talking to your brain as if it is another person.
+I often find myself talking about the brain as if it is another person.
 I have always found this a useful way to explain things.
 After all our brains are like computers, they churn out what we give them.
 Your brain is resistant to change because not changing things is comfortable and ‘safe’.

 With many of my clients we do a ‘costs of change’ analysis, so we get a sheet of paper, divide it into four parts and put these questions in the four boxes.
 What are the benefits of your position now, what are the costs of your position?
 What are the benefits of change and what are the costs of change?